emilynakano/shining-back/README.md

   PATCH /notes/:id

-  Send a Authorization Header with format Bearer Token, and  a Request Body in this format:
+  Send a Authorization Header with format Bearer Token, param id and a Request Body in this format:

 ```